revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

-- APIs only need to be up-versioned when a breaking change is made.
-Breaking changes include:
+- APIs only need to be up-versioned when a breaking change is made.Breaking changes include:
   - Change in the format of the response data for one or more calls
   - Change in the request or response type (i.e., changing an integer to a float)
   - Removing any part of the API.